tammybutow/BrowserQuest/README.md

 3. Sign up for a Redis provider, such as [Redis To Go](https://redistogo.com), or host a Redis instance yourself.

-4. Run the following commands to allow BrowserQuest to run on Heroku:
+4. Run the following commands to allow ChaosQuest to run on Heroku:

         $ heroku config:add HEROKU=true
         $ heroku config:add HEROKU_REDIS_HOST=[REDIS_HOST]